thrupthi-rp/platform-product-foundations/Platform_Decision_Boundaries.md

 **Status**

-This is working note.
+This is a working note.

 It evolves only when patterns repeat across multiple product or platform contexts.
 The intent is not to scale content, but to preserve judgement clarity over time.

+This note is part of a broader set of working reflections shared under The Product Lens — exploring how product, platform, and governance decisions compound over time.